bem-archive/bem-articles/yamapsbem/yamapsbem.en.md

 — content — container for the items;
 — title — group title.

-Than we build an hierarchy by using this menu blocks together.
+Than we build a hierarchy by using these menu blocks together.

 For example, this is the most simple menu in bemjson:
 ````js